queenaccila/midnight-express-creative/Dialogue/Level-3.md

 ---

-### Post-Boss Scene
+### Post-Boss Scene :white_check_mark:
 <u>LOCATION - AMPHITHEATURE cont.</u>

 [Mina is struck down, and she tries to steady herself with her sword.]

 **The Conductor:** It seems you are not quite worthy.
 I expected as much.

-[Mina tries to get up again too quickly and charges again at The Condcutor in an attempt to prove him wrong.]

-**Mina:** I'm not done yet!
+**Mina:** I'm not finished...

-[Their swords clash, with Mina struggling to push her sword against The Conductor's sword.]
+[Mina tries to charge at The Conductor, but he simply pushes her away.]

 **The Conductor:** Look at you, struggling to fight.

-Do you really believe you are capable of being the next conductor, when you can't even win against me?
+**The Conductor:** Do you really believe you are capable of being the next conductor, when you can't even win against me?

-[There's a flash of Mina's face showing doubt, and the Conductor uses it as an opening to push Mina away towards the edge of the pit.
-Mina is on her knees and is barely able to stand using her sword to prop her up.]
+**Mina:** ...

+**The Conductor:** No last words?
+Then let this be your last stop.

+[The Conductor uses his sword and taps into the stage floor.
+A trapdoor opens beneath Mina, causing her to fall beneath the stage.]

+[The Conductor looks into the pit, and sees Mina falling.]

 **The Conductor:** Goodbye, Mina.

-[The Conductor gives one final push using the end of his sword sheathe towards Mina, pushing her into the pit and losing her balance by falling into the pit below.]

-**Mina:** aaaAHHHH!!!

-[The Conductor looks into the pit, and sees Mina falling.]

-[He walks away, thinking Mina wouldn't make that fall.]
+[He walks away, thinking Mina wouldn't make that fall as the stage trapdoors close.]